benmarch/angular-ui-tour/README.md

 ## Demo

 I have set up a simple demo using the Bootswatch Cerulean demo page (one of my favorite themes.)
-To run the demo run `grunt demo` and open demo/index.html in the browser.
+To run the demo run `grunt demo connect:demo` and open http://localhost:8000 in the browser.

-## Notes

-I am using this in a personal project, but I haven't needed to use all the Bootstrap Tour options.
-This means that some of them might not be working due to the option values either not being passed correctly, or not being passed as interpolated values.
-If you run across any issues please report them with an example and I will fix them ASAP, or fork me and create a PR.
-You can now pass a template URL to either the tour or tour-step directives, and the template will be linked to whichever scope the template is specified on.
-(ie. if you add the template URL to the tour directive, it will always use the tour directive's scope, if you add it to a step, it will use the step's scope.)
-Alternatively, you can specify an expression that evaluates to a string that will be used as the template (using the "template" attribute.)

-Thanks and enjoy!
+**Thanks and enjoy!**

 ## License